Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 A Gentle Reminder

-This post is here to offer understanding and information—not answers about what you personally should do.
-Mental health care is not one-size-fits-all, and decisions about therapy or medication are best made with a licensed provider who knows your story.
+This post is here to offer understanding and information—not specific advice about what you personally should do.
+Mental health care is not one-size-fits-all, and decisions about therapy or medication are best made with a licensed provider who understands your individual story.

 About the Clinical Team

-Written by Madison Marcus-Paddison, LMSW at Bright Spot Counseling and EMDR Treatment Center, a Michigan-based practice focused on trauma-informed therapy and thoughtful medication support.
+Written by Madison Marcus-Paddison, LMSW at Bright Spot Counseling and EMDR Treatment Center, a Michigan-based practice specializing in trauma-informed therapy, anxiety treatment, and thoughtful, individualized care.

 Share This Article: